Caulerpa Species on the West Coast

-Due to its fast-growing hardy nature, and attractive appearance, Caulerpa taxifolia is used as decorative saltwater aquarium plant.
+Due to its fast-growing hardy nature, and attractive appearance, Caulerpa taxifolia is used as a decorative saltwater aquarium plant.
 The aquarium strain of Caulerpa taxifolia is an extremely invasive seaweed that has infested tens of thousands of acres in the Mediterranean Sea.
 In 2000, it was found in two coastal water bodies in southern California (but has since been eradicated).
 This "aquarium strain" tolerates colder water and grows more rapidly than the native strain.
 It forms dense mats and can grow up to three inches per week on any surface at depths up to 100 feet.
 These mats displace the native aquatic plants and animals that make our waters a rich and productive environment.

 It is now illegal to possess, sell, or transport Caulerpa taxifolia in California.
 Signed into law in 2001, the Assembly Bill 1334 (Harman), prohibits the possession, sale, and transport of Caulerpa taxifolia throughout California.
 This bill also establishes the same restrictions on several other species of the genus Caulerpa that are similar in appearance and are believed to be potentially invasive.